owfdataboy/cdc-debezium-pipeline/README.md

 # Spark do CDC with Postgres and ingest to BigQuery

-## Document report
+## Document pipeline

-The report of workflow is reported in docs: [here](https://docs.google.com/document/d/1a80YcYrUOGW9ag-onVeBWHbBQmHZcyMJn76rYU-v3NI/edit)
+The workflow is reported in: [here](https://app.diagrams.net/#G1Z49aNm1p2B1VoEbvWlsSvBCsZn95zdLD)

 ## Goal

 The goal of this project is to:

+-   Capture data change in Postgres database to Google Cloud BigQuery

+## Workflow

+-   Debezium Connector captures data change in Postgres database and publish messages to Apache Kafka
--   Create a Docker Container that runs Spark
+-   Apache Kafka is a message queue that decouple source and destination
+-   Aapche Spark is responsible for processing data in Apache Kafka and load data to Google Cloud BigQuery
 -   Use Prometheus to get metrics from Spark applications and Node-exporter
 -   Use Grafana to display the metrics collected
--   Spark stream message with Kafka to BigQuery

 ## Notes